0oSaraho0/pp5-ecommerce/README.md

 Card Details
 I used stripes give card number to use on the site.
 It shoed an error when the card number was input incorrectly

-Order Confirmation
+### Order Confirmation

-The order confirmatin button takes the user to a thank you page confirming their email address, address and order deatils.
+The order confirmation button takes the user to a thank you page confirming their email address, address and order deatils.
 A success message also correctly appears supplying the order number and confirming the confirmation email is sent to the email address given.

-Lest check the latest deals button takes the user back to the products page.
+I checked the latest deals button takes the user back to the products page.

 Once the item has been bought, it correctly no longer appears on the procucts page to be bought again.
 As this is a second had site there is only one of each item.

-Footer
+###Footer
-Blog
+###Blog
 The blog button correctly takes the user to the blog list page, each  blog post photo and title correctly take the user to the blog detail page for that post.

 On the blog post only the superuser can see the create blog post button.
 I tested this both logged out completely and logged in as a regular user.